GuyTeichman/RNAlysis/docs/source/tutorial.rst

 Finally, we can click the "start" button to actually open our table on *RNAlysis*.
 The window will now display a preview of our table, as well as a a short summary of our table's content (table name, table type, number of rows and columns).

+At the bottom of the window we can also see a log box - this is where *RNAlysis* will display notes and warnings regarding our analysis.

 .. image:: /tutorial_screenshots/01b01_view_table.png
   :width: 600